Autumn Equinoctial Week this year (2023) is from September 20 (Wed) to September 26 (Tue).

-Higan is the period of three days before and after the Autumnal Equinox Day.
+Higan is the period of three days before and after the Autumnal Equinox Day (September 23rd this year).
 It becomes cooler around this period.

 “Higan (彼岸)” means another world.
 It originally meant spiritual enlightenment in Buddhism, but “Higan” as a custom is traditionally specific to Japan.